 There have been times in my past when I have been ruled by self-doubt, not feeling worthy enough or smart enough.

 The truth is, I had a very good job and I had received plenty of positive feedback in my performance reviews.
-Unfortunately, while the role was both exciting and challenging, occasionally I found myself doing work that was in conflict with my personal values.
+An unfortunately, while the role was both exciting and challenging, occasionally I found myself doing work that was in conflict with my personal values.
 In turn, this created an unhealthy work environment for me, ultimately chipping away at my self-worth and making me question my skills, my abilities and my decisions.

 Over time, I became more and more removed from my work, and I wasn’t performing at a level I was capable of.
 While my head told me I should leave, I was seduced by the salary, and convinced myself I was lucky to have such a good paying job.